Your habits become your values, Your values become your destiny. ― Mahatma Gandhi

 4. Try out your values

-Once you define your core values it’s important to hold them close and honour them.
+Once you define your core values it’s important to hold them close and honor them.
 For when we give up on those values, we lose sight of ourselves.